The 14 Amazing Health Benefits of Celery

 Potassium is also important to the cardiovascular system because it helps decrease extra fluid in the body which elevates a person’s blood pressure .

 And lastly, Vitamin K is crucial to keeping the arteries and veins that carry blood pumped through the body healthy.
-If they are damaged or weak, a person is much more likely to develop dangerous blood clots.

 4. Helps Lower Bad Cholesterol